-Of course, you could spend a fortune on some high-end lights, but if that’s not your bag here’s a list of affordable options to keep you pedalling safely as we head into the next season.
+Of course, you could spend a fortune on high-end lights, but if that’s not your bag here’s a list of affordable options to keep you pedalling safely.

 Bontrager Ion 100 R / Flare R City light set

 The Bontrager Ion R and Flare R City are a clever pair of daytime-running LED lights to raise your visibility on the streets.

 They’re extremely small and light, simple to fit and remove, and their clever in-built sensors enable them to tailor their power output to match your surroundings.

 That means, when visibility is low, they’ll pump out more power and when it’s reasonably light, they’ll conserve it.

 The Lezyne Hecto Drive 500XL illuminates unlit roads better than its 500-lumen output would suggest.